Clan Ross: Jacobite rising of 1745–1746

 During the Jacobite rising of 1745, in the County of Ross, although from the Pitcalnie line, the nominal 18th Chief of Clan Ross was Alexander Ross of Pitcalnie.
 He was a staunch Protestant, somewhat more tolerant of Jacobites than his father but definitely pro-Hanoverian.
 In addition, Alexander's uncle, Duncan Forbes of Culloden, was Lord President of the Court of Session for King George II of Great Britain's government in London.
 Duncan Forbes and Alexander Ross the Pitcalnie chief raised an Independent Highland Company to garrison Inverness Castle against the Jacobites.

 The McFarquhars of Redcastle brought a strong Jacobite contingent from the Black Isle to join the forces of the Earl of Cromarty and a rebel, John Ross joined them.
 Forays were made before the Battle of Culloden and on the day before the battle, 15 April 1746, about 200 of the McFarquhar's Jacobite force were ambushed by pro-government Scots at the Battle of Littleferry near Golspie.
 At most, one-tenth survived; John Ross escaped to Sutherland but was first to be put on a list of rebels.
 However, apart from him the Clan Ross supported the government.

 The chiefship of Clan Ross devolved upon Ross of Pitcalnie, heir of David who was the last of the direct line of Balnagowan.
 Sir John, the 5th baronet, assumed the name "Ross" and then, after Carstairs was sold in 1762, the designation "of Balnagowan."

 The Balnagowan estate itself is no longer in Ross hands.
-It is currently owned by the Egyptian millionaire Mohammed Fayed, former owner of the Harrods department store, who has put a lot of money into improving the estate and restoring the castle.
+Its recent owner, Egyptian millionaire Mohammed Fayed (d.
+2023), former owner of the Harrods department store, put a lot of money into improving the estate and restoring the castle.
 The current Chief lives in Perthshire.
 His son, Hugh, and grandson, Calum, are both interested and involved in the Gaelic scene across Scotland.

 Chiefs

-The current chief of Clan Ross is Baron David Campbell Ross, of Ross and Balnagowan.
+Following the death of David Campbell Ross of Ross and Balnagowan in 2024, Fiona Campbell Ross of Ross and Balnagowan has been recognised as Chief of Clan Ross by the Lord Lyon King of Arms.